Comic author claims "Cowboys & Aliens" idea stolen

 Those included the physical resemblance between the alien commander in Platinum Studios' graphic novel, and the alien conqueror named "Morguu" that Busti created, the lawsuit says.

-Universal and DreamWorks bought the rights to produce a film based on the "Cowboys & Aliens" concept from Platinum.
+Universal Pictures bought the rights to produce a film based on the "Cowboys & Aliens" concept from Platinum.

-The studios declined to comment on the lawsuit, which names Rosenberg, his company Platinum and the studios Universal and DreamWorks as plaintiffs.
+A spokeswoman for Universal Pictures could not be reached for comment, and Platinum Studios declined to comment.